jc141x/rum/README.md

   <h1>Rum</h1>
 </div>

-Libre game launcher for GNU/Linux hackers powered by [Tauri](https://tauri.studio) developed by the johncena141 hacker group from 1337x.
+Libre game launcher for GNU/Linux powered by [Tauri](https://tauri.studio) and developed by johncena141 group from 1337x.

 For questions or contribution, talk with us on [Matrix](https://matrix.to/#/!SlYhhmreXjJylcsjfn:tedomum.net?via=matrix.org&via=tedomum.net).